Abdominoplasty And Tummy Tuck Surgery Explained

 Extended Abdominoplasty

-An extended tummy tuck can address laxity that continues toward the flanks and hips.
+An extended tummy tuck can address skin laxity that continues toward the flanks and hips.
 It may be considered after significant weight loss or when contour concerns extend beyond the front of the abdomen.

 Fleur-De-Lis Abdominoplasty